Skip to content

 Freelance Sprint

-Scope a 5-day web dev project.
-Deliverables, invoicing, daily sprint plan.
+Scope a 5-day web dev project with invoicing

 Startup Launch

-Launch a SaaS product in 5 days with $5K marketing budget.
+Launch a SaaS product in 5 days on $5K

 Kitchen Reno